philusdevs/Cheet-Sheet-for-MySQL/README.md

 ## Troubleshooting windows installation
-Some computers/laptops might not be able to download MySQL because their system might not be update additonally click on this download link to download the require dependency https://aka.ms/vs/17/release/vc_redist.x64.exe
+Some computers/laptops might not be able to download MySQL because their system might not be update additonally click on this download link to download the required dependency https://aka.ms/vs/17/release/vc_redist.x64.exe

 ## MacOS